 - Translational science with direct applicability from bench to bedside.

 - Multiple labs working on biomarkers for Alzheimer's disease, including BACE, CR1, epigenetic markers, sRAGE and tau.

 We are one of just 30 national Alzheimer’s Disease Core Centers in the nation.
 Research at the Institute is funded by grants from such agencies and foundations as the National Institutes of Health, the Michael Fox Foundation and private donations.

-The institute maintains collaborations with nationally recognized centers such as Johns Hopkins, Boston University and the University of Washington.
+The institute maintains collaborations with other nationally recognized centers such as Johns Hopkins, Boston University and the University of Washington.